AbdallahHossam0/NTI_EmbeddedLinux/Notes/2-Embedded_Linux/7- FileSystem.md

 - bin and sbin folder are usually a soft link to usr/bin and usr/sbin
 - busy box has no bash
 - the default shell is ash
+- busy box gives me the linux basic binaries, for more binaries, => clone, compile, combine, as you did with the cross tool chain

 ## To work with it
 1. clone